John Harrison: First three marine timekeepers

 It took Harrison five years to build his first sea clock (or H1).
 He demonstrated it to members of the Royal Society who spoke on his behalf to the Board of Longitude.
 The clock was the first proposal that the Board considered to be worthy of a sea trial.
 In 1736, Harrison sailed to Lisbon on HMS Centurion under the command of Captain George Proctor and returned on HMS Orford after Proctor died at Lisbon on 4 October 1736.
 The clock lost time on the outward voyage.
 However, it performed well on the return trip: both the captain and the sailing master of the Orford praised the design.
 The master noted that his own calculations had placed the ship sixty miles east of its true landfall which had been correctly predicted by Harrison using H1.

-This was not the transatlantic voyage demanded by the Board of Longitude, but the Board was impressed enough to grant Harrison £500 for further development.
+This was not the transatlantic voyage stipulated by the Board of Longitude in their conditions for winning the prize, but the Board was impressed enough to grant Harrison £500 for further development.
 Harrison had moved to London by 1737 and went on to develop H2, a more compact and rugged version.
-In 1741, after three years of building and two of on-land testing, H2 was ready, but by then Britain was at war with Spain in the War of Austrian Succession and the mechanism was deemed too important to risk falling into Spanish hands.
+In 1741, after three years of building and two of on-land testing, H2 was ready, but by then Britain was at war with Spain in the War of the Austrian Succession, and the mechanism was deemed too important to risk falling into Spanish hands.
 In any event, Harrison suddenly abandoned all work on this second machine when he discovered a serious design flaw in the concept of the bar balances.
-He had not recognized that the period of oscillation of the bar balances could be affected by the yawing action of the ship (when the ship turned, such as "coming about" while tacking).
+He had not recognized that the period of oscillation of the bar balances could be affected by the yawing action of the ship (when the ship turned upon its vertical axis, such as when "coming about" while tacking).
 It was this that led him to adopt circular balances in the Third Sea Clock (H3).

-The Board granted him another £500, and while waiting for the war to end, he proceeded to work on H3.
+The Board granted him another £500 and while waiting for the war to end, he proceeded to work on H3.

-Harrison spent seventeen years working on this third 'sea clock', but despite every effort it did not perform exactly as he would have wished.
+Harrison spent seventeen years working on this third "sea clock", but despite every effort it did not perform exactly as he had wished.
 The problem was that, because Harrison did not fully understand the physics behind the springs used to control the balance wheels, the timing of the wheels was not isochronous, a characteristic that affected its accuracy.
 The engineering world was not to fully understand the properties of springs for such applications for another two centuries.
-Despite this, it had proved a very valuable experiment as much was learned from its construction.
-Certainly in this machine Harrison left the world two enduring legacies – the bimetallic strip and the caged roller bearing.
+Despite that, it had proved a very valuable experiment and much was learned from its construction.
+Certainly with this machine Harrison left the world two enduring legacies–the bimetallic strip and the caged roller bearing.